Long-Term Control Plan (LTCP)

 Final Cost: $4,100,000

-Project Completed: May 2020
+Project Completed: May 2020 - Project #6

 CSO 008 Sewer Separation - Installation of new storm sewer along East State Street from N. Jefferson Street to Briant Streets.
-This also included the separation of Bryon, Whitestine, Lee, Edgerton and Briant streets.
+This also included the separation of Byron, Whitestine, Lee, Edgerton and Briant streets.
 Along with this was the installation of new sidewalks along most of this route and street reconstructions.

 Final Cost: $4,030,000